httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Using signatures to protect the checksum of an empty representation allows receiving endpoints to detect if an eventual payload has been stripped or added.

-Any mangling of digest fields, including de-duplication of representation-data-digest values or combining different field values (see {{Section 5.2 of SEMANTICS}}) might affect signature validation.
+Any mangling of digest fields, including de-duplication of `dict-member`s or combining different field values (see {{Section 5.2 of SEMANTICS}}) might affect signature validation.